 New Anti-Money Laundering Rules as Proposed

-FinCEN’s ANPRM proposal focuses on three main BSA/AML amendments, which it poses as questions.
+FinCEN published the ANPRM on September 16 with an open comment period until November 16.
+The proposal focuses on three main BSA/AML amendments, which it poses as questions.

 First, should the BSA require that all covered financial institutions maintain an anti-money laundering (AML) program that meets the definition of “effective and reasonably designed?”
 To comply with that definition, an institution’s AML program would need to cover the following bases:

-- It “identifies, assesses, and reasonably mitigates the risks resulting from illicit financial activity” based on the institution’s risk assessment and inclusion of national AML priorities
+- It “identifies, assesses, and reasonably mitigates the risks resulting from illicit financial activity” based on the institution’s risk assessment and inclusive of national AML priorities.

 Third, should there be an explicit requirement for a risk assessment process within an AML program?
 Currently, this is not a direct requirement for all financial institutions as defined under the BSA, even though FinCEN and other supervisory agencies view a risk assessment as a critical element of a reasonably designed program.